ryanburda/buf-mark/README.md

 ### Default Keymaps

+By default:
 - `<leader>m{char}` - Set a buffer mark for the current buffer
 - `<leader>'{char}` - Jump to the buffer associated with the mark

+With `swap_native_mark_keymaps = true`:
+- `m{char}` - Set a buffer mark for the current buffer
+- `'{char}` - Jump to the buffer associated with the mark
+- `<leader>m{char}` - Set a native vim mark
+- `<leader>'{char}` - Jump to a native vim mark
+This option allows for a more ergonomic workflow if you find yourself using buf marks more than native vim marks while still allowing for native vim marks to be set in an intuitive way.

 ### Example Workflow